 Potter Anderson & Corroon LLP is the firm of choice for clients — ranging from Fortune 500 companies to some of the largest national law firms to individuals.
-It is the oldest Delaware law firm and one of the ten oldest continuously-practicing law firms in the United States.
+It is the oldest Delaware law firm and one of the 10 oldest continuously practicing law firms in the United States.
 Since its small beginnings in 1826, Potter Anderson has become one of the largest and most recognized Delaware law firms, providing a full range of legal services to its local, national and international clients.

-Hundreds of thousands of corporations, limited liability companies, partnerships and trusts have their legal home in Delaware, including 66 percent of all U.S. publicly traded companies and 66 percent of the Fortune 500.
+More than a million businesses — corporations, limited liability companies, partnerships and trusts — have their legal home in Delaware, including more than 60 percent of all U.S. publicly traded companies and more than 60 percent of the Fortune 500.
 Organizations choose to incorporate in Delaware in large part because of the state’s courts and its business statutes.

 The Court of Chancery is one of the most respected and broadly influential tribunals in the world regarding matters of internal corporate governance.
 The extensive body of Delaware corporate jurisprudence is an enormous practical advantage for entities incorporated here, affording a measure of predictability to Delaware corporations that enables both corporate boards and business managers to accurately assess the legal consequences of their actions.
 The U.S. District Court for the District of Delaware and the U.S. Bankruptcy Court are often the venue of choice in suits involving intellectual property and bankruptcy.